 Prompt 8 – Recommended by Someone You Admire

 Prompt 10 – By or About a Senior Citizen

-Check back next month for suggestions to fulfill Prompt 12, “Something recommended by someone you admire.”
+Check back next month for suggestions to fulfill Prompt 12, “A topic you’ve always wanted to learn about.”